 Research suggests that coronavirus could be a “black swan” moment – more of a catalyst for online education and other ed-tech tools than decades of punditry and self-serving corporate exhortations.
 It’s safe to say that this will be not only enormously disruptive but also paradigm-changing.
 The ‘black swan,’ that unforeseen event that changes everything, is upon us.

-Online education requires careful thinking about how learners and teachers are equipped for the shift and serious consideration about whether the teaching style is still effective when taken from the classroom and transposed to technological devices.
+Online education requires careful thinking about how learners and teachers are adapting to the shift.
+Also a serious consideration about whether the teaching style is still effective as an online classroom.

-But turnabout is that modern parents in the stress of the exam season, can now turn to a tutoring industry using online technology.
+Modern parents in the stress of the exam season can now turn to a tutoring industry using online technology.

 There was a time when finding a tutor relied upon recommendations from friends or looking through newspaper adverts.
 But, with this digital deface, tutors are offered and reviewed online.

-The annual growth rate of students, who are enrolling in the online tutoring solutions is expected to double in the next couple of years.
-In the year 2016, the online tutoring market of K-12 segment valued at $63.57 billion and it is predicted to be $120.67 billion by 2021.
+The annual growth rate of students, who are enrolled in online tutoring solutions is expected to double in the next couple of years.
+In the year 2016, the online tutoring market of the K-12 segment was valued at $63.57 billion and it is predicted to be $120.67 billion by 2021.

 Wondering If You Can Start Your Online Tutoring Business?